Grievances

 Student Academic Grievance Procedures

-Each school at the health science center has a defined academic and non-academic grievance policy to meet the needs of its students.
+Each school at UT San Antonio Health Science Center has a defined academic and non-academic grievance policy to meet the needs of its students.
 Please refer to the school specific section information:

 Student Nonacademic Grievance Procedure

-A student filing a non-academic grievance should provide the following information: relevant names, locations, dates, witnesses and description of the incident(s) that occurred.
-If the accused individual is a health science center employee, the employee’s immediate supervisor receives the written grievance.
+A student filing a nonacademic grievance should provide the following information: relevant names, locations, dates, witnesses and description of the incident(s) that occurred.
+If the accused individual is a UT San Antonio Health Science Center employee, the employee’s immediate supervisor receives the written grievance.
 Please refer to the Student Mistreatment Policy in this catalog for information on the non-academic grievance procedure.

 Americans with Disabilities Act